|Like many Victorian natural philosophers,

 century began, the global temperature was soaring in a way

 never seen before.
-(The surface air temperature rise temporarily paused, but the oceans, where most of the heat was stored, were rapidly warming.)
+(The rise in surface air temperature was irregular, but the oceans, where most of the heat energy was stored, warmed up steadily.)
 Worse, field evidence showed that the expected feedbacks

 were kicking in.
 The world's plants were taking up more CO2,